UTSJiyaoLi/Adversarial-Image-Captioning-Attack/README.md

 ```

 ## Test
-To test AICAttack performance, you should run the ``seperate.py".
+To test AICAttack performance, you should run the "seperate.py".

-The results are saved in a .json file in ``outputs/jsons/........json".
+The results are saved in a .json file in "outputs/jsons/........json".

-You can customize your test run by changing following arguments:
+You can customize your test run by changing the following arguments:

 * --name, dataset name;
 * --num_input, number of input data;